onmyway133/Spek/README.md

 ### Declare local variables

 Spek uses Swift 5.1 function builder so you can only declare block and nested block.
-To declare local variables in a subspec, you need to use `Sub` and returns `Describe` explicitly
+To declare local variables in a subspec, you need to use `Sub` and return `Describe` explicitly

 ```swift
 Describe("math") {